 LTP Encapsulation in CCSDS Encapsulation Packets

-Implementations that use CCSDS Encapsulation Packets as an underlying communication mechanism must do so as described in section D2.4 of this document.
+Implementations that use CCSDS Encapsulation Packets as the mechanism to access the underlying space data link must do so as described in A2 of this document.

 Report Serial Number Selection

 The checkpoint serial numbers must be chosen according to sections 3.4.5 and 3.4.6 of this document.